London Resort: Process

-There have since been further delays and extensions, and in December 2021 the Examining Authority (at the Planning Inspectorate) launched a consultation (until 24 January 2022) with the applicant and interested parties (which includes objectors), asking whether an ongoing delay to the commencement of this Examination as requested by the applicant (LRCH) remains justified, appropriate and in the public interest.
+There were further delays and extensions, and in December 2021 the Examining Authority (at the Planning Inspectorate) launched a consultation (until 24 January 2022) with the applicant and interested parties (which includes objectors), asking whether an ongoing delay to the commencement of this Examination as requested by the applicant (LRCH) remains justified, appropriate and in the public interest.
 The Examining Authority signalled that if the delay was curtailed, it could proceed directly to examine the application as currently before it, commencing in March 2022.
-LRCH's option on the majority of the land needed for the development expires in December 2022, according to the accounts of owners Swanscombe Development LLP.
+LRCH's option on the majority of the land needed for the development expired in December 2022, according to the accounts of owners Swanscombe Development LLP.

-On March 29, 2022, plans were officially withdrawn, citing Natural England's concerns and issues with the classification of Tilbury as a free port.
+On 29 March 2022, plans were officially withdrawn, citing Natural England's concerns and issues with the classification of Tilbury as a free port.
 Chief executive PY Gerbeau announced the company's intention to submit fresh plans before the end of the year.

 In December 2022 it was announced that the plans for the park had been scaled back and that PY Gerbeau would step down as CEO and that the plans for the resort would be resubmitted in 2023.
+In March 2023, LRCH went into administration, and said they were going to resubmit plans, although this has yet to happen.
+In November, Paramount sued LRCH, and nothing else about the project has come since.
+On 27 June 2024, Swanscombe Development LLP was listed for sale and thus the land for The London Resort itself along with it.
+In December 2024, the High Court confirmed that the company behind the resort had ceased to trade and ordered that a petition be presented for its winding-up.
+In January 2025, a High Court judge ordered the company be wound up.

 Attractions

-The themed lands planned for the park include:
+The themed lands planned for the park included: